 - From these calculations, a

-value is derived, specifically the attenuation in decibels for the X-band (x_band
+plasma_attenuationvalue is derived, specifically the attenuation in decibels for the X-band (x_bandattenuation_db). - This

 - The